Blog Cost

 Mounjaro (no self-pay discount program)~$1,000+Medication onlyYes (type 2 diabetes)

-Brand/competitor prices reflect publicly available information as of June 2026 from manufacturer and pharmacy websites — verify current figures before deciding.
-Compounded competitor prices are a market range; Nouri prices are exact.
+Prices above are self-pay/cash figures reflecting publicly available information as of July 2026 from manufacturer and pharmacy websites — verify current figures before deciding.
+With a manufacturer savings card, a patient-assistance program, or Medicare's $50 Bridge, eligible patients pay far less (see below).
+Compounded competitor prices are market ranges; Nouri's figures are its published rates.
 See Nouri's GLP-1 telehealth pricing dataset for compiled market data.

 Why GLP-1 prices span such a wide range